Venkataramanabaratam1/Blogposts/README.md

 # Blogposts

-This webiste is about to create the blog posts of your own.
+This is python django project consisting of only blog posts code without user authentication connecting with mysql database.